 Here’s the truth: the more children you have, the more organized you have to be.
 For reals.
 When I only had one student to homeschool, I could work from a weekly list and get everything done.
 Sometimes I assigned an order, but I never needed to assign times.
 In fact, assigning times would have made me twitchy — I would have felt like I needed to stick to them and what a bummer that would have been when my toddlers destroyed the playroom and the baby was crying!

 But times have changed and now I have four students.
 You know what it takes to juggle those?
 Organization.
-Or, at least, that is the first step.
+Including set times — set duration as well as starting times.
 I prefer to be more loosely organized, but I’ve faced reality and made a plan, and it really pays dividends.
 Overhauling your lesson schedule might be your best bet in the New Year, especially if what you’re currently doing hasn’t worked.

 Get the (almost) weekly digest!